Limebócx – live electronic duo

 Incorporating theatrics, as well as singing, traditional Ca Trù is usually performed in groups of three or more.
 The musical pieces use a call and response approach between the main characters and often explore timeless themes of family, war, love, and love lost.

-The Ca Trù singing technique is performed using soprano and tenor registers, with soaring operatic melodies which help to convey the emotions of the characters in the story.
 “It’s a northern Vietnamese traditional singing style.
 Much like the propaganda stuff, we see on TV, but we twist it in a funny way, to sound like our daily conversations.
 It’s much fresher and less…tragic.”
 Lê says with a pause before she looks over at Tuan with a laugh.

 “Sometimes traditional Vietnamese music is just too tragic.”
 Lê continues.
 “They’re usually stories of people who can’t get together because of life, family or war.
 We just want to make it a little funnier, because I think pure Ca Trù might not be very approachable, but I really like the elements and I want to put it into modern music.”